 There is crossover between the courses so that any teachers with limited time can learn about Music Listening for Well-Being specifically in two hours, which is one of many other topics in the six-hour Music for Well-Being courses.

-Music Workshop’s Professional Development courses are written and created by our Music Workshop team led by our Director of Education and Equity, Giuliana Conti, PhD.
-The materials in the scripts and research-based content of the course were written with the assistance and guidance of eight esteemed music education faculty advisors from across the country.
+Music Workshop’s Professional Development courses are written and created by our Music Workshop team led by our Director of Professional Development, Giuliana Conti, PhD.
+The materials in the scripts and research-based content of the course were written with the assistance and guidance of esteemed music education faculty advisors from across the country.

 We have been honored to continue providing our free curricula through the kindness and generosity of individual donors, foundations, and grants for over ten years.
 For us to grow and provide more free resources we also needed to create a source of self-driven income that we could apply to new free content and professional development courses.
 Our classroom resources include a roughly 30 minute video and supplemental resources, while our professional development courses required a new web learning platform and take multiple hours to complete.
 Our prices are competitive so they are accessible for all teachers, and we offer scholarships to remove barriers.
 In order for us to provide more free quality content for students sooner, we excitedly embarked on this new adventure with teacher learning so we can support students and teachers more holistically for longer.